sighupio/fury-kubernetes-monitoring/README.md

 # Fury Kubernetes Monitoring

 This repo contains all components necessary to deploy monitoring tools on top of Kubernetes.
-We use Prometheus, a very popular open source monitoring and alerting toolkit.
+We use Prometheus, a very popular open source monitoring and alerting toolkit for cloud-native applications.
 You can monitor both cluster itself and applications deployed on cluster via Prometheus.
-AlertManager which makes part of Prometheus stack, handles alerts sent by client applications such as the Prometheus server and let you manage alerts flexibly and let you route them receiver integrations such as email, Slack or PagerDuty.
+AlertManager which makes part of Prometheus stack, handles alerts sent by Prometheus server and let you manage alerts flexibly and route them receiver integrations such as email, Slack or PagerDuty.
 Thanks to the components in the Fury Kubernetes Monitoring stack, you're going to have full control on your cluster.
 On Kubernetes we use Prometheus Operator to deploy, configure and manage Prometheus instances and to manage Service Monitoring and Alerts.
 This repo contains a package to deploy Prometheus Operator and other packages to deploy Prometheus instances and exporters to be consumed by Prometheus.
 Packages with `-operated` postfix are packages which are deployed via Operator' therefore  you need Prometheus operator up and running to be able to deploy them.

 ## Requirements